EPIC-N Advisory Board

 President – Second Nature

-Tim Carter is the president of Second Nature, a US-based non-profit with a mission to accelerate climate action in, and through, higher education.
+Tim Carter is the president of Second Nature, a US-based non-profit with a mission to accelerate climate action in and through higher education.
 As president, Dr. Carter provides strategic leadership for the organization, including a focus on decarbonization activity and climate leadership of the 400+ schools in Second Nature’s Climate Leadership Network and University Climate Change Coalition.
-Prior to Second Nature, Dr. Carter was the founding director of Butler University’s Center for Urban Ecology (CUE) where he built the CUE from a fledgling unit with two interns and a program manager to a thriving academic center with over $3M in externally funded initiatives.
-He has authored over 20 peer-reviewed publications in the fields of sustainability, ecology, and climate change.
-Dr. Carter received his Ph.D. in Ecology with distinction from the Odum School of Ecology at the University of Georgia (UGA) and completed his B.S. in Ecology and Evolutionary Biology from the University of Tennessee, Knoxville.
+Prior to Second Nature, Dr. Carter was the founding director of Butler University’s Center for Urban Ecology (CUE), which he built from a fledgling unit with two interns and a program manager to a thriving academic center with over $3M in externally funded initiatives.
+He has authored more than 20 peer-reviewed publications in the fields of sustainability, ecology, and climate change.
+Dr. Carter received his PhD with distinction in Ecology from the Odum School of Ecology at the University of Georgia (UGA) and earned his BS in Ecology and Evolutionary Biology from the University of Tennessee, Knoxville.
 He lives in Cambridge, MA with his wife Katy and three children and is an avid coffee home-roaster.

 Andrea Fox